Applications for Youth-Led Funding open now!

 It’s always good to get people on board to help with your project, but you can make your grant application as an individual.
 We are really keen on supporting groups of young people to run projects through this fund.

 If you have a great idea – go and talk to some other young people about your idea; what do they think?
 How could you have a group of young people involved in running your project?

 Can we apply for multiple projects at the same time?

 Yes, but over the year you can only apply for up to $5,000.
-We may not fund all of your projects.
+We may not fund all your projects.
 Please fill out one application form per project.

 Can we come back during the year for funding for another project?

 Yes.
 If you are coming back after completing a project, please send in your report to us before you apply again.
-Over the year you can only apply for up to $5,000 over any number of projects.
+Over the year you can apply for up to $5,000 over any number of projects.